-This type object is used to describe columns in a database that are of type binary_double or binary_float.
+This type object is used to describe columns in a database that are of type binary double or binary float.

-cx_Oracle.NATIVE_INT
+$\texttt{cx_Oracle.NATIVE_INT}$

-This type object is used to bind integers using Oracle's native integer support, rather than the standard number support, which improves performance.
+This type object is used to bind integers using Oracle's native integer support, rather than the standard number support.